Erikas-Ramanauskas/Milestone-Project-2/TESTING.md

 ## 3rd party testing during development
 * Performed by selected individuals who were awere of my development plan to give a feadback of user expirence.

-** My brother Kris - Advised on adding sound control for the game.
+** My brother Kris - Advised on adding sound control for the game sound.
 Found opacity bug for OperaGX.
 Reported some weird mouse behaviour with pieces.
-** Friend Algis - Advised on colours and few design details ** Friend Lukas - Advised Adding aditionl 20% points for each game dificulity.
+** Friend Algis - Advised on colours and few design details.
+Moral support.
+** Friend Lukas - Advised Adding aditionl 20% points for each game dificulity.
 Found Pieces not placing bug.
+Set game records.
+** Friend Olegas - Js and React developer with multiple years of expirence.
+Shared multiple advices on how to solve the bugs and helped with a few google searches to test out certain behavours.
+Helped out with jest testing bugs mentioned previously by explaining asynchronus JS.
+Note that i made sure to avoid using his help to code midjority of functions and logic and only asked for help in critical scenarios.

 ## 3rd party Blind Testing
 * Perfomed at least 30 min testing by people who never seen the website/aplication and were given no prior information to what it is about.

+** All participants practicaly skipped reading the game rules and rushed to the game it self.
+It took them a few minutes to realise that the shape needs to be dragged and expectation to all of them was to either controol with buttons or just clisk once and have shape to fall were you click again. however after few minutes of game all have adjusted and did not gave a problem with drag and drop mechanics anymore.

+With this information i have changed first game picture with a gif demonstrating drag and drop and short game idea. however i am not aware or skillfull enough to remove background from gif and it gives ctakes away some

-** Viktoria - Easy to use
+** Viktoria - Easy to use, good accsesebility
-**
+** Ingrida - Sturgled to find play button as navigation as the time was not sticky.
+Would like an easier version than easy and continous longer game.
+** Justas - Strugled to understand rotations at first as well as rotation points ** Igor - initialy expected the shapes to move down as picked up in tetris and controled via keybord however after further gameplay in 5 minutes understood why the design is not like a copy of Tetris.
+** Parents - Gave a feedback about colours- easy on the eyes.
+Gave feadback about sound that more options could be added to add more sounds chosen by player (Added to future ideas).
+Figured out main game rules withing 5 minutes without knowing english.

 Back to [README.md](README.md)